blackirron/blackirron/README.md

 ## About

-I'm a second-year B.Tech. student in **Mechanical Engineering at IIT (ISM) Dhanbad**, but much of my work happens outside the boundaries of my formal coursework.
+I'm a second-year B.Tech. student in **Mechanical Department at IIT (ISM) Dhanbad**, but much of my work happens outside the boundaries of my formal coursework.

-I started exploring machine learning and software independently and gradually moved from small experiments to building complete systems — learning by implementing, breaking things, investigating why they broke, and rebuilding them properly.
+I started exploring machine learning and software and gradually moved from small experiments to building complete systems — learning by implementing, breaking things, investigating why they broke, and rebuilding them properly.